AY2526S1-CS2113-W14-4/tp/docs/team/bestbearrr.md

   * Improved clarity to enhance user understanding
 * Developer Guide
   * Added implementation details for the `add`, `find` and `help` features
-  * Described sequence of operations, logic for parsing arguments, as well as design considerations
+  * Described sequence of operations, parsing logic, and design considerations
   * Added and documented new UML Diagrams to improve the technical clarity of the model layer and features:
     * Object Diagram: Model Component
     * Sequence Diagrams: AddCommand, FindCommand, HelpCommand